86Box/86box.github.io/index.md

 * Windows 7 Service Pack 1, Windows 8.1 or Windows 10
 * 4 GB of RAM

-It is also recommended to use the [86Box Manager](https://github.com/86Box/86BoxManager) by [daviunic](https://github.com/daviunic) (Overdoze) to manage virtual machines even though it is possible to use 86Box on its own with the `--vmpath`/`-P` command line option.
+It is also recommended to use the [86Box Manager](https://github.com/86Box/86BoxManager) by [daviunic](https://github.com/daviunic) (Overdoze) to manage emulated machines even though it is possible to use 86Box on its own with the `--vmpath`/`-P` command line option.

 Getting started
 ---------------